Dormant Memory Payloads Triggered by Sensitive Topics (Trojan Hippo)¶

 | Provable IFC policy (taint labels block tainted-session exfiltration) | 0% | Blocks legitimate send_email in inbox sessions; harmonic-mean utility ≈ 0 |

-Information-flow control eliminates the attack and the use case motivating memory; match defenses to task distribution — no free fix exists (Das et al., 2026 §7.3).
-Removing a lethal-trifecta leg architecturally often supersedes per-entry detection:
+Information-flow control removes the attack, but it also removes the use case that motivates memory.
+There is no free fix.
+Match defenses to your task distribution (Das et al., 2026 §7.3).
+Removing a leg of the lethal trifecta at the architecture level often beats per-entry detection:

 - Untrusted input.
-Only user-approved writes; never auto-write tool returns or scraped content.
-Breaks the chain at injection.
+Allow only user-approved writes; never auto-write tool returns or scraped content.
+This breaks the chain at injection.

 - Private data.
 Tokenize PII before it enters context.
-Trigger conditions never fire.
+The trigger conditions never fire.

 - External communication.
 Default-deny egress with allowlisted domains.
 Activated payloads cannot exfiltrate.